Target mutations and vaccines

 By focusing on the most common and shared frameshift mutations across MSI cancers Hubro Therapeutics has established a proprietary neo-peptide technology platform.
 The core neoantigens of the proprietary technology platform cover frameshift mutation in TGFβR2, , ASTE1 and TAF1B.
 Additional targets are being explored.

 The neo-peptide technology platform provides a solid basis for development of both single-target vaccines and multi-target vaccines.

 Targeting shared neo-antigens in MSI-cancer

 Lead candidate vaccine FMPV-1

 The lead vaccine candidate FMPV-1 targets frameshift mutation in the transforming growth factor β receptor 2 gene (TGFβR2).
-Frameshift mutant TGFβR2 is present in 44% of MSI related cancers and particularly in more than 77% of MSI-H colorectal cancer and 80% of MSI-H stomach cancer.
+Frameshift mutant TGFβR2 is present in 44% of MSI related cancers and particularly in more than 77% of MSI-H colorectal cancer and 80% of MSI-H gastric cancer.
 Over 90% of patients with familial hereditary colorectal cancer have TGFβR2 frameshift mutation.